jipress/espresso/docs/_core/application.md

     app.use(CorsOptions.wideOpen());
 ```

-Using the ```wideOpen``` function as shown above, should _ONLY_ be considered for purely testing purposes, since it's
+Using the ```wideOpen``` function as shown above, should _ONLY_ be considered for testing purposes only, since it is
-the most permissive configuration that can be achieved to make things.
-A more controlled configuration can be achieved
+the most permissive configuration that can be achieved.
+A more controlled configuration should be created by using the
-by using the _CorsBuilder_.
+_CorsBuilder_.

-To illustrate CORS further, consider having two apps - one being a data source and the other being a data client
+To illustrate CORS further, consider having two apps:

+- The data source app

-> The data Source
+> The data source make available data to be consumed by interested clients

 ```java
 public static void main(String[] args) {